TanasijeRUnibe/org_annot_eukar_genome_2025/README.md

 - GENESPACE for orthology, synteny, and pangenome analysis
 - R with tidyverse, circlize, and GENESPACE dependencies for downstream visualization and processing

-## This repository serves as a structured, chronological record of all computational steps performed during the practical course.